-Since the start of the new millennium art collecting has seen unprecedented expansion among institutional and private investors.
-Serafino Trabaldo Togna (1922-2006), PKB Privatbank’s main former shareholder and a private collector, was particularly sensitive to the whole subject of art as an investment.
-Very early on he became firmly convinced of the pertinence of investing in art and started the bank’s collection in the 1980s.
-Although originally from Piedmont, his main business interests were in Lombardy, so he initially concentrated on Renaissance works from that region.
-Later, the collection was expanded to include contemporary art and currently contains around one hundred international works dating from the mid-1990s to the present day.
+Since the turn of the century, the phenomenon of art collecting has seen unprecedented growth among institutional and private investors.
+Particularly passionate about art and a precursor firmly convinced of the value of this type of investment, Serafino Trabaldo Togna (1922-2006), then a major shareholder of PKB Privatbank and already a private collector, started the bank's collection in the 1980s.
+Originally from Piedmont, with business interests mainly in Lombardy, he first favoured the Lombard works of the Renaissance.
+The collection was then enriched with works of modern art and currently boasts one hundred international works dating from the mid-1990s to the present day.

-Thise passion for art also embraces photography.
-In 2012 PKB entered into a partnership with the Musée de l'Elysée in Lausanne, a centre of excellence for the preservation and development of visual heritage with a unique collection of over 100,000 photographic images and collections.
-The museum organises four exhibitions per year which draw a large number of visitors.
-And each year, PKB is actively involved in the organization of one of these shows.
+Our passion for art also embraces photography.
+In 2012, PKB forged a partnership with Musée de l’Elysée in Lausanne, a centre of excellence in the conservation and enhancement of our visual heritage, which houses a unique collection of more than 100,000 prints and photographic archives.
+The Swiss museum organises four exhibitions a year which attract a large number of visitors, and each year PKB sponsors the realisation of one of them.